publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stB/ptIV/ch434/m__us_usc_t10_s4551.md

     2006—Par.
 (2).
 [Pub.
 L. 109–163, § 323(a)][/us/pl/109/163/s323/a], inserted “, or a Government-owned, contractor-operated depot for the storage, maintenance, renovation, or demilitarization of ammunition,” after “manufacturing facility”.

- __Consideration of Army Arsenals’ Capabilities to Fulfill Manufacturing Requirements__
+ __Consideration of Army Arsenals’ Capabilities To Fulfill Manufacturing Requirements__

 [Pub.
 L. 113–66, div.
 A, title III, § 323][/us/pl/113/66/s323], Dec.
 26, 2013, [127 Stat.
 733][/us/stat/127/733], provided that: